| Contribution to headline earnings | 30 June 2025 R million |

 |

-Wispeco is at the forefront of the development of architectural aluminium products supported by unique design software available to its clients.
-Its Crealco products are backed by extensive technical support and supplied through a wide network of owned and independent distributors across Southern Africa.
+Wispeco is at the forefront of the development of architectural aluminium products and supports these with proprietary design software that it makes available to its clients.
+The Crealco range of architectural products is supported by technical expertise and distributed through a wide network of owned and independent stockist outlets across Southern Africa.

-Wispeco’s externally focused training initiatives target upskilling of disabled and previously disadvantaged youths, with the aim of finding them employment in the aluminium industry.
+Wispeco’s externally focused training initiatives target upskilling of disabled and previously disadvantaged youths, with the aim of their absorption in the aluminium industry.
 Internal training programmes focus on productivity improvement and skills development to support future growth.

 PGSI Limited